filamentphp/filament/packages/admin/docs/02-resources/02-listing-records.md

 ### Aligning bulk action checkboxes

-By default the checkboxes for bulk actions are aligned to the left of the table.
-If it is more desirable to position these at the end of the table the method `$table->selectRecordsLayout()` can be used:
+By default, the record select checkboxes are rendered at the start of the row.
+You may change the position to row end:

 ```php
 use Filament\Resources\Table;